Dem investigative dreams to meet cold, hard congressional reality

 "Subpoena power is interesting," Pelosi said at a recent CNN event.
 "To use it, or not to use it?
 It's a great arrow to have in your quiver in terms of negotiating on other subjects.
 But getting back to what we will do, what we will do is exercise oversight, which is the responsibility of the Congress of the United States, exercise oversight over the agencies of government, which this administration has completely walked away from."

-Laurence Tribe, constitutional law professor at Harvard Law School, cautioned this week that the subpoena power wasn't a magical one.
-“Hate to say it, but counting on a Democratic House’s subpoenas to unlock all the secrets of this corrupt administration could prove naive," he tweeted.
-"A Trumpified judiciary, expanded further with the Senate’s acquiescence, might let the Trumpsters stonewall.
-So democracy remains endangered.”
+Laurence Tribe, constitutional law professor at Harvard, cautioned this week that the subpoena power wasn't a magical one.
+"Hate to say it, but counting on a Democratic House's subpoenas to unlock all the secrets of this corrupt administration could prove naïve," he tweeted.
+"A Trumpified judiciary, expanded further with the Senate's acquiescence, might let the Trumpsters stonewall.
+So democracy remains endangered."

 After Republicans took control of the House in 2011, they issued subpoenas to the Obama administration on Operation Fast and Furious in which for two years, a branch of the Bureau of Alcohol, Tobacco, Firearms and Explosives allowed illegal gun sales in order to track sellers and purchasers.